SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/add-alternative.md

 ---
 uid: help-en-quote-add-alternative
 title: quote add alternative
-description: quote add alternative
+description: In SuperOffice Quote you can create alternatives of any quote, offering your customers different options to choose from.
+This how-to guide will show you how to create alternative quotes for a proposal.
 author: SuperOffice RnD
-so.date: 07.04.2022
+so.date: 02.16.2023
 keywords: quote
-so.topic: help
+so.topic: howto
 language: en
 ---